openvcloud/0-templates/templates/node/README.md

 ## Description

 The template is responsible for managing a virtual machine (VM) on the OpenvCloud environment.
-Service that manages a VM is of the same name as the VM.

 ## Schema